Lofiith/Lofi_killfeed/README.md

 # Killfeed System for FiveM

 This is a lightweight and optimized script for FiveM that displays a customizable killfeed.
-It allows server owners to provide players with real-time, dynamic kill notifications for PvP or PvE events.
+It allows server owners to provide players with real-time, dynamic kill notifications for PvP events.

 # Requirements!